jpaulm/javafbp-websockets/README.md

 ### JavaFBP Support for WebSockets

 This project uses JavaFBP for the server side, HTML5 and JavaScript for the clients.
+It uses modules from **@tootallnate**'s Java-WebSocket GitHub project - see the [Java-WebSocket](https://github.com/TooTallNate/Java-WebSocket) web page.

 General web site on Flow-Based Programming: https://jpaulm.github.io/fbp/ .